nebari-dev/governance/practices/development.md

 These are often organized into a few columns, representing the **status** of each deliverable.
 Here is a common column structure:

-- {guilabel}`Needs Discussion/Refinement`: Deliverables that are high-priority but un-refined.
+- `Needs Discussion/Refinement 🪨`: Deliverables that are high-priority but un-refined.
 Our goal should be having discussion and doing research in order to get these deliverables ready for work.
-- {guilabel}`Ready to Work`: Deliverables that are well-scoped and have a clear path forward, and are thus ready to implement.
-As deliverables in {guilabel}`In progress` are completed, we should replace them with deliverables from this column.
+- `Todo -ready to work 📬`: Deliverables that are well-scoped and have a clear path forward, and are thus ready to implement.
+As deliverables in `In progress` are completed, we should replace them with deliverables from this column.
 Generally speaking, deliverables near the top have higher priority than those at the bottom.
-- {guilabel}`In progress`: Deliverables that we are currently working towards.
-This means that they should be added to the [Sprint Board](coordination:sprint-board) to track its completion.
+- `In progress 🏗`: Deliverables that we are currently working towards.
+This means that they should be added to the [Sprint Board]([sprint-board]) to track its completion.
+- `In review 👀`:
+- `PR opened 📥`:
-- {guilabel}`Blocked`: Deliverables that require another action or delivearable from the Nebari team to complete before they can move forward.
+- `Blocked ⛔️`: Deliverables that require another action or delivearable from the Nebari team to complete before they can move forward.
-- {guilabel}`Waiting`: Deliverables that require another action from a **non-Nebari team member** before they can move forward.
+- `Waiting ⏳`: Deliverables that require another action from a **non-Nebari team member** before they can move forward.
-- {guilabel}`Done`: Deliverables that have been completed.
+- `Done 💪🏾`: Deliverables that have been completed.
 We should close these issues and celebrate the improvements that we have made!

 ## :mega: How we make decisions